 externalId.
 This value allows you to track a transaction using a unique value and keep a record to assist a merchant with reconciliation.
 Clover also records this value so any transaction can be examined for issues in the future.
 There are two types of transaction identifiers used by integrated apps:

-Uniqueness of the IDs is essential.
-Each example app shows a simple method for creating an ID in the recommended format (a string of at least thirteen alphanumeric characters).
+Uniqueness of the of the identifier (Id) is essential.
+Each example app shows a simple method for creating an Id in the recommended format, which is a string of at least 13 alphanumeric characters.

 - Remote Pay Android—

 - Remote Pay Windows—

 To ensure the value is always available, it is recommended that point of sale (POS) apps save the external Id as soon as possible and not wait for the transaction response from Clover.
 If Clover does not return a response for some reason, the POS will still have a record that the transaction was attempted.

 Merchants may use non-Clover reporting tools to view their settlement information.
 To provide traceability of a given transaction, you must set the

 externalReferenceId to a unique Id that is 12 or fewer characters.
 This length is a limitation of other systems the merchant may use).